 - The Linfield Free Press, a student-newspaper and web-hosting resource for Linfield College.

 - Nimblefish, a sushi restaurant in Portland.
 Homepage is 130 times smaller (excluding photos), and pages load about 4-6 times faster.
 Compare to their Squarespace website.

 - The Barberry, a restaurant in McMinnville.
 Menu pages: 180 times smaller, and 3-5 times faster.
 Compare to their Wordpress site.

 - The Diner, a restaurant in McMinnville.
-Homepage is about 11.5 times smaller and only makes 4 requests compared to 105 requests, also loading around 3-10 times faster, depending on your network.
-Compare to their Wordpress Site
+Homepage is about 11.5 times smaller and only makes 4 requests compared to 105 requests, also loading around 3-10 times faster.
+Compare to their Wordpress Site.

 Building New Pages

-When tens of thousands of of people view a site, the size and complexity of individual pages is significant in terms of bandwidth and energy usage.
-Consider that 180 people could view my minimalist dinner menu for the Barberry in the same amount of space for one person to view their current menu.
-Transmitting extra data consumes more energy, and visitors' devices also expend more energy to display complex, inefficient webpages.
-This also wastes time and physical storage.
-We should make every effort to reduce energy waste, and minimalist, lightweight websites are an environmentally responsible design.
+When thousands of people view a page, it can exhaust significant bandwidth and energy.
+From the examples above, consider that 180 people could view the optimized dinner menu for the Barberry in the same amount of space for one person to view their current menu.
+Transmitting extra data consumes more energy, and visitors' devices also expend energy to display complex, inefficient webpages.
+If we claim to care for the earth, we should reduce energy consumption wherever possible, and minimalist websites reflect these goals.

 Slow websites also deter viewers, who may leave before the page even loads.
 A fast site is unusual today, and if it's a first impression, it will be noticed and appreciated.
 Contact me for a free quote.